Wilbert Rideau: Fourth appeal, trial, and aftermath

 In 1998 the Legal Defense Fund of the NAACP joined his case and participated in mounting a fourth appeal.
 In December 2000, the Fifth Circuit Court of Appeals in New Orleans threw out Rideau's 1970 murder conviction, based on grounds of racial discrimination in the grand jury process in Calcasieu Parish, Louisiana, which had indicted him.
 All the members of the grand jury were white.

 To the surprise of many outside the area, the Calcasieu Parish prosecutor decided to try Rideau for a fourth time for first-degree murder.
 Rideau was indicted again in July 2001.
 The jury, composed of both men and women, and blacks and whites, unanimously found him guilty of manslaughter.
 They did not believe that he had planned the killing of the clerk.
 The judge sentenced Rideau to the maximum of 21 years, but he had already served nearly 44, more than twice that, so he was released.
 Whereas Rideau had been represented by local court-appointed defense attorneys in his first three trials, his defense team in 2005 included prominent civil rights attorneys: Johnnie Cochran, George Kendall, and famed New Orleans defense attorney Julian Murray, who all worked on the case for free, or pro bono.

-The case was prosecuted again under the laws in effect at the time of the crime in 1961.
+The retrial was prosecuted under the laws in effect at the time of the crime in 1961.
 The jury was free to convict Rideau of murder – the state elected to prosecute under the "specific intent" rather than the "felony murder" doctrine of the 1961 statute – or manslaughter, which in Louisiana is any homicide that would otherwise be murder if it is either committed without specific intent to harm an individual, or if it is committed in the heat of passion.
 The defense said that Rideau had become panicked during the robbery and especially by the hostages attempting to escape.

-Shortly after Rideau's release, Judge David Ritchie, who had declared Rideau indigent at trial, ordered him to pay more than $127,000 to the court to cover the cost of the trial and conviction that ultimately freed him.
-This order was overturned 2006 by the Louisiana Court of Appeals for the Third Circuit.
+Shortly after Rideau's release, Judge David Ritchie, who had declared Rideau indigent at trial, ordered him to pay more than $127,000 to the court to cover the cost of the trial that ultimately freed him.
+This order was overturned in 2006 by the Louisiana Court of Appeals for the Third Circuit.

 The Louisiana Court of Appeals stated: